paepcke/activity_log_analysis/README.md

 | acad_org          | AEROASTRO |

 The *IpLocation* table includes information obout internet protocol address locations.
-This information is primarily of interest for summer and Covid-time visits to the site.
+This information is primarily of interest for summer and Covid-time visits to the Carta site.
+During normal times most visitors will be located at Stanford.

 | Column Name        | Example Entry
 |--------------------|-----------------|